koh-sh/codebuild-multirunner/README.md

   run         run CodeBuild projects based on YAML

 Flags:
-      --config string   file path for config file. (default "./.codebuild-multirunner.yaml") -h, --help            help for codebuild-multirunner -v, --version         version for codebuild-multirunner
+      --config string   file path for config file. (default "./.runcbs.yaml") -h, --help            help for runcbs
+  -v, --version         version for runcbs

-Use "codebuild-multirunner [command] --help" for more information about a command.
+Use "runcbs [command] --help" for more information about a command.
 ```

 ## QuickStart